 In case you have forgotten—or heaven forbid have never seen it—Harry tracks Sally down at a New Year’s Eve party to confess his love “because when you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible.”

 That is exactly how I felt when I decided I wanted to get rid of all my debt except for my mortgage.
 I was so excited, I wanted it to happen right away, as soon as possible.
 I was practically jumping out of my skin with anticipation of how awesome it would feel to have no debt.

 With my debt gone, I realized, I could make all my other financial goals happen.
 Contribute the maximum to my retirement accounts?
 Check.
-Fully fund a Roth IRA?
+Fully fund an HSA?
 Check.
-Put aside in an emergency fund, enough to cover 3-6 months of expenses?
+Put aside in an emergency fund enough to cover 3-6 months of expenses?
 Check.
 Have money left over to contribute to a vacation fund?
 Check.

 Sadly, Real Life Isn’t a Movie

 Despite my immense enthusiasm, becoming debt-free was not going to happen overnight.
 For me to be out of debt, I had to work my debt snowball every day until the very last.
 There were no shortcuts.

 When I did the math, I determined that it would take at least 16 months of keeping my costs down and throwing everything extra I could find at my nearly $60,000 of debt for it to be gone for good.
 My math has proven fairly accurate: as of writing this, I am 13.5 months in and have paid off $50,955 with $8,088 left to go.

 Are you thinking about starting your journey to becoming debt free?
 Read on for tips from a fellow journeyer.